pystardust/ani-cli/CONTRIBUTING.md

 # How to contribute

 ## Support
-If you need help getting ani-cli to work, please join our discord.
+If you need help getting ani-cli to work, please use the support channel in our [discord](https://discord.gg/aqu7GpqVmR)

 ## Issues
 An issue template is in the works, tldr: